Finnish War: June–July 1808

-Having been alerted to the approach of additional Russian coastal units from Sveaborg, the Swedish forces moved to intercept them before they could link up with the Russian coastal unit now bottled up at Åbo.
+Having been alerted to the approach of additional Russian coastal units from Sveaborg, the Swedish forces moved to intercept them before they could link up with the Russian coastal unit now bottled up at Turku.
 Learning that the Russians intended to go around the island of Kimito (Finnish: Kemiönsaari), a Swedish force of gunboats was deployed to the narrows.
 They met the Russians first at Tallholmen on 21 July and again on 2 August in the Battle of Sandöström.
 Swedish attempts to land troops and artillery in support of the gunboats at Vestankärr on 2 August ended in failure, though the attempt came very close to capturing General Friedrich Wilhelm von Buxhoeveden.
 While none of the fights ended with a decisive winner, the overall strategic victory went to Russia, who gained advantage in the Finnish archipelago by managing to link up their separate coastal units.

-Sweden performed several small landings along the coast near Kristinestad (Finnish: Kristiinankaupunki) and Kaskö (Finnish: Kaskinen) and managed to raise local men to oppose the Russians.
+Sweden performed several small landings along the coast near Kristinestad and Kaskinen and managed to raise local men to oppose the Russians.
 The first occurred on 3 July with several others taking place soon after.
 Altogether the Swedes had several hundred local men-in-arms.
 The Russians, however, were able to send reinforcements to the area which were, in addition to being numerically superior, both far better trained and equipped than the peasants and militia the Swedes had raised.
 By the end of July the small forces Sweden had landed and the men that had supported them were either beaten or withdrawn back to their ships.